Ada-Developers-Academy/cs-fun-interview-practice/05/implement-network-delay.checkpoint.md

 Input: times = [[2,1,1], [2,3,1], [3,4,1]], source = 2, n = 4
 Output: 2
 Explanation:
-Starting from node 2: it takes 1 unit of time to reach node 1, 1 unit of time to reach node 3, and 2 units of time to reach node 4 (1 unit of time from 2 -> 3 and 1 unit of time from 3 -> 4 so 2 units overall).
+Starting from node 2 (our source node): it takes 1 unit of time to reach node 1, 1 unit of time to reach node 3, and 2 units of time to reach node 4 (1 unit of time from 2 -> 3 and 1 unit of time from 3 -> 4 so 2 units overall).
 Therefore, to reach all of the nodes, it would take a minimum of 2 units of time.